mgoodings/cfd/README.md

 ## Stack Parameters

-Stack parameters can be injected using a JSON key/value file (optional) and/or by using prefixed environment variables (eg. CFVAR_ParameterName=ParameterValue)
+Stack parameters can be injected using a JSON key/value file (optional) and/or by using prefixed environment variables (eg. CFD_VAR_ParameterName=ParameterValue)

 ## Usage